ElenaKutanov/DataEngineerForAIApplications/UdaConnect/README.md

 Afterwards, you can test that `kubectl` works by running a command like `kubectl describe services`.
 It should not return any errors.

 ### Steps
+1. `sh scripts/run_full_deployment.sh` - The script clean up previous services and deployments, create all docker images, push it all to DockerHub and apply all deployments:
-1. `kubectl apply -f deployment/db-configmap.yaml` - Set up environment variables for the pods
-2. `kubectl apply -f deployment/db-secret.yaml` - Set up secrets for the pods
-3. `kubectl apply -f deployment/postgres.yaml` - Set up a Postgres database running PostGIS
-4. `kubectl apply -f deployment/udaconnect-api.yaml` - Set up the service and deployment for the API
+  1.1. `kubectl apply -f deployment/db-configmap.yaml` - Set up environment variables for the pods 1.2. `kubectl apply -f deployment/db-secret.yaml` - Set up secrets for the pods 1.3. `kubectl apply -f deployment/postgres.yaml` - Set up a Postgres database running PostGIS 1.4. `kubectl apply -f deployment/udaconnect-connection-api.yaml` - Set up the service and deployment for the connection API
-5. `kubectl apply -f deployment/udaconnect-app.yaml` - Set up the service and deployment for the web app
+  1.5. `kubectl apply -f deployment/udaconnect-locations-api.yaml` - Set up the service and deployment for the locations API 1.6. `kubectl apply -f deployment/udaconnect-persons-api.yaml` - Set up the service and deployment for the persons API 1.7. `kubectl apply -f deployment/udaconnect-app.yaml` - Set up the service and deployment for the web app
-6. `sh scripts/run_db_command.sh <POD_NAME>` - Seed your database against the `postgres` pod. (`kubectl get pods` will give you the `POD_NAME`)
+2. `sh scripts/run_db_command.sh <POD_NAME>` - Seed your database against the `postgres` pod. (`kubectl get pods` will give you the `POD_NAME`)

 Manually applying each of the individual `yaml` files is cumbersome but going through each step provides some context on the content of the starter project.
 In practice, we would have reduced the number of steps by running the command against a directory to apply of the contents: `kubectl apply -f deployment/`.